rsmaxwell/mqtt-rpc-example-response/README.md

 # mqtt-rpc-example-response

-This project is an java example of a program to respond to requests made using mqtt-rcp, That is a Remote Procedure Call over mqtt (i.e request/response).
+This project is an java example showing how requests made using mqtt-rcp, That is a Remote Procedure Call over mqtt (i.e request/response).
 This may be useful in the case of a webapp which needs to subscribe to events, and also to handle requests that need a particular  response

 It relies on the following dependencies: